Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 DSL JSONValidateCompileto SQLExecuteFilter &NotifyWhitelist checkParameterizedMax 500 results+ Cooldown

-When you save a condition, here's what happens behind the scenes:
+When you save a trader AI, here's what happens behind the scenes:

 1. Your DSL is validated - The system checks that your condition uses valid fields and operators